 - Watch your caffeine intake – diet of coffee or energy drinks won’t help your blood pressure

-If you have any questions regarding high blood pressure you can talk to one of our doctors online.
+If you have any questions regarding high blood pressure, you’re advised to speak to your GP first.

 For more information on keeping your heart healthy, click the button below.